How to manage difficult customer conversations this holiday season: 3 examples + tips

 Person talks on phone in snowy outdoor environment

-That said, it’s still possible to help—and even delight—the people you serve this holiday season.
+Whatever the case, it’s possible to help—and even delight—the people you serve this holiday season without taking on excess stress.
 The key is to manage their expectations.

 In our last article, we laid out a few customer communication strategies for doing exactly that.
 In this installment, let’s go further and explore the psychology of distressed customers and clients, and how to respond thoughtfully and helpfully when people contact your business with heightened emotions.
 We’ll also explore some practical ways you can carve out quality time for yourself during the holiday season.